andrewrjones/debezium-kafka-beam-example/README.md

 * Ensure data in topic
     * `make offset`
     * `make dump`
+* Ensure Avro schemas have been created
+    * Open http://localhost:8000 in your browser
 * Download Avro schema.
 Saves it to `src/main/avro` and will be compiled with Maven
     * `make schema`
 * Compile Avro schema